 Doha was motivated to apply to the Young Trustee position to continue her service to Duke University in a role that would allow her to direct Duke towards achieving all aspects of its mission.
 From her life experiences, Doha believes education can serve as the great equalizer, and she would like to ensure that Duke lives up to that belief.
 The enriching experiences and knowledge Doha has gained over her four years at Duke and throughout her life have provided her with the insights to make nonlinear connections that would assist her in upholding the Young Trustee's fiduciary responsibility.

-Doha was nominated by the Undergraduate Young Trustee Nominating Committee in 2021.
-She serves as a trustee observer for 2021-2022 and is an observer on the External Engagement Committee.
+Doha was nominated by the Undergraduate Young Trustee Nominating Committee in 2021 and currently serves on the Undergraduate Education Committee.
 She is serving a three-year term on the board, one year as an observer and two years as a voting member.

 Doha works in the social impact and international development space, striving to create positive and enduring change as an Associate Consultant at Dalberg Advisors in Washington D.C